Small Business Bankruptcy Assistance in Jacksonville, Florida

 - Chapter 7 bankruptcy is also called liquidation, and the company is typically dissolved after all of the assets are liquidated and these proceeds are distributed among the creditors and the Bankruptcy Trustee fees.
 Sole proprietorships, partnerships, limited liability companies, and corporations may all qualify under this business bankruptcy chapter.

-If the coronavirus (COVID-19) is affecting your business and you can’t pay the lease, make payroll, or your struggling to keep the business open then calling Sacks and Sacks Bankruptcy should be your first decision.
-(904) 396-5557 or you may contact us.
+If the coronavirus (COVID-19) is affecting your business and you can’t pay the lease, make payroll, or you’re struggling to keep the business open, then calling Sacks and Sacks Bankruptcy should be your first decision.
+Contact us today.